-Getting Into the Sport: Introduced to luge at a ski show in Calgary in 2004 at age 11 where the Canadian Luge Association had set up a booth… She tried out a wheeled sled and was hooked… Was drawn by the uniqueness of the sport and the adrenaline it gave her, flying down the track at 120km/hr… Now finds her drive in trying to execute the perfect run… Outside Interests: Enjoys reading, fishing, hiking, and exploring the places they stay during their competitive travels… Trains in taekwondo to help with coordination and overall body awareness… Graduated from the National Sports School in 2010… Would like to pursue a nursing career… Athlete ambassador for Fast and Female… Odds and Ends: Always listens to country music during her warmup because it reminds her of home and calms her down… Favourite motto: If your dreams don’t scare you, they’re not big enough…
+Getting into the Sport: Introduced to luge at a ski show in Calgary in 2004 at age 11 where the Canadian Luge Association had set up a booth… She tried out a wheeled sled and was hooked… Was drawn by the uniqueness of the sport and the adrenaline it gave her, flying down the track at 120km/hr… Now finds her drive in trying to execute the perfect run… Outside Interests: Enjoys reading, fishing, hiking, and exploring the places they stay during their competitive travels… Trains in taekwondo to help with coordination and overall body awareness… Graduated from the National Sports School in 2010… Would like to pursue a nursing career… Athlete ambassador for Fast and Female… Odds and Ends: Always listens to country music during her warmup because it reminds her of home and calms her down… Favourite motto: If your dreams don’t scare you, they’re not big enough…